 My students take in-person, hand written exams or quizzes.

-• Scan and upload your students' exams to quickly digitize them for grading.
+For an exam, you can scan and upload your students' exams to quickly digitize them for grading.
 Gradescope can identify student names and link their exams to them.
-Now you can use gradescope's array of grading tools for the exams!
+In addition to giving you access to its grading tools, here are other ways Gradescpoe can useful for exams.

 My students take exams using Scantrons.